Charles R. Moore (minister): Death

-Explanation of death

 Moore left a typed note on his car stating he was born in Grand Saline and grew up around racial discrimination.
 The note explained that his act was a protest of what he saw as Grand Saline's long-standing racist culture.
 He said that the Grand Saline community shunned blacks and resorted to violence, including hangings, burnings, and decapitations.
 Declaring himself heartbroken, he lamented that America and Grand Saline had never really repented for the atrocities of slavery.

 Moore himself predicted that some would judge him insane.
 His papers and personal notes were released to the media, revealing his thinking and intentions.
 In the weeks leading up to his death, he wrote that his mental and physical health were good, but he was frustrated that he had been unable to bring about the social change he felt was so urgent.
 In the notes, Moore sometimes criticizes himself harshly for not acting more decisively on social justice issues.
 He wanted the act of his death to get more people to care about gay rights, the death penalty, civil rights, and racism.

 Initially he had planned his self-immolation on the SMU campus on June 19, the annual Juneteenth commemoration, because of the decision by SMU to house the George W. Bush Presidential Center.
 He changed his mind and went to Grand Saline four days later to carry out his plan.
 After reading Moore's notes, family members concluded that his final act was an extension of his lifelong commitment to social justice.

-An in-depth article in Texas Monthly examining Moore's death quoted family members, "He wanted his death to count for something."
+An in-depth article in Texas Monthly examining Moore's death quoted family members, "He wanted his death to count for something".